-First of all, I am going to state that I LOVE the body positivity, fat activism community.
+First of all, I am going to state that I LOVE the body positive and fat activism community.
 Seeing so many dietitians and health professionals stand for Health at Every Size excites me.
+Learning about fat phobia and diet culture has made a huge difference in my recovery.

 You may feel differently right now.
 Yet if you allow yourself to sit back, shut up, and listen to what they have to say you can gain amazing knowledge from these people.

 I was recently listening to Christy Harrison’s Food Psych Podcast (episode #99).
-In the episode Christy interviewed Lindy West who spoke to on two topics that truly hit home for me in my recover.
-The epiphanies that I experienced while listening to Lindy were profound in the following way:
+In the episode Christy interviewed Lindy West who spoke to on two topics that truly hit home for me in my recovery.
+The epiphanies I experienced while listening to Lindy were profound in the following way:

 If we take away stigma related to weight, so many lives will go from being imprisoned by shame, fear, and ignorance to becoming enlightened, fulfilled, and full of joy.